The title says it all.

 The Musée de la civilisation links the past, the present and the future.
 While remaining strongly rooted in the reality of Québec, it projects a new, attentive and dynamic outlook on all of human experience in its whole, and on civilizations from the world over.

-Free on Tuesdays for everyone. $12 for adults and free for 11 years and under.
+Around $12 for adults and free for 11 years and under.

 Here is a list of museums in Quebec City.